 Google Retires 7 Structured Data Features To Streamline Search Results

-In a notable shift for webmasters and SEO professionals, Google is introducing a major simplification in its search ecosystem.
-The Google structured data update 2025 is now rolling out, with the company officially retiring seven structured data features that once provided added flair to search listings.
-This update won’t disrupt how pages are ranked, but it will change how certain results appear visually on the search results page.
+In a notable shift for webmasters and SEO professionals, Google introduced a major simplification in its search ecosystem.
+The Google structured data update 2025 rolled out with the company officially retiring seven structured data features that once provided added flair to search listings.
+As we move through 2026, these changes continue to shape how structured data appears in search results.

 For those who rely on these structured data types, especially within niche verticals like education, publishing, and automotive, understanding the reasoning behind this change and its broader implications is key to adapting effectively.